Asamoahfrancis/Tik-Tok-Toe/README.md

 # Tik-Tok-Toe
-This project is the tik toe game written in javascript
+This project is the tik toe game written in javascript.
+This is a basic project